msayson/msayson.github.io/_posts/2016-10-09-supervised-learning.markdown

 * We have a reliable source of labelled training data.
 * Our training data is well-distributed across feature values from the problem domain.

-### Conclusion
+### Summary

-In summary, supervised learning algorithms use an initial set of labelled data to "learn" a prediction model that can be applied to future data.
-Labelled data is divided into training and test samples, which are ideally independent and representative of the distribution of actual data, and the training phase must not be influenced by the test data in any way.
+Supervised learning algorithms use an initial set of labelled data to "learn" a prediction model that can be applied to future data.
+Labelled data is divided into training and test samples, which are ideally independent and representative of the distribution of actual data, and the training phase must not be influenced by the test data in any way to avoid overfitting our model to our data.

-If there is not enough labelled data available for us to split it into training and test samples and still obtain satisfactory results, then cross-validation can often be applied to average training results across multiple cross-sections of our data to produce a fairly accurate and unbiased prediction model.
+If there is not enough labelled data available for us to split it into training and test samples and still obtain satisfactory results, then cross-validation can be applied to average training results across multiple cross-sections of our data to produce a fairly accurate and unbiased prediction model.

 Resources: